Paleo Chinese Dumplings (Potstickers)

 - Carefully remove the peels and place the plantain flesh in a food processor.
 Discard the peels.
 Add the salt, then cover the food processor and turn on high until the plantains chop into tiny pieces and eventually form a tight ball of dough.
 This takes a few minutes, so don't worry if it looks like it's not coming together.

-Place one plantain dough ball on the plastic and cover it with another piece of plastic.
-Roll the dough out into a flat 3 inch circle.
-It's ok if it's not perfect.
+- Place one plantain dough ball on the plastic and cover it with another piece of plastic.
+Roll the dough out into a flat 3-inch circle.
+It's okay if it's not perfect.

 - After each batch of dumplings cooks, check one dumpling to make sure the pork has cooked through.